TO CHRISTIAN DISCIPLESHIP

 form the core doctrines

-IF NOT ALL OF THE ABOVE ELEMENTS OF RELIGION ARE ASSOCIATED WITH BIBLICAL
+IF NOT ALL OF THE ABOVE ELEMENTS OF RELIGION ARE UNRELATED TO BIBLICAL

 Support For Contrary Views to Some of the Above Paradigms